4.1 Basic Rules of Combat

 - Interact.
 Interact with an object or a creature.

 - Brace.
-Spend FORT to improve your Health check DC for one turn.
+Improve your Health check DC for one turn.

 MOVEMENT

 Taking the movement action allows your character to move up to their movement speed.
-An average [MEDIUM] creature has a movement speed of 4”, while a [SMALL] creature has a movement speed of 3” and a [LARGE] creature has a movement speed of 5”.
-Moving at your movement speed represent moving at a brisk walk.
+A [MEDIUM] creature has a movement speed of 4”, while a [SMALL] creature has a movement speed of 3” and a [LARGE] creature has a movement speed of 5”.
+Moving at your movement speed represents moving at a brisk walk.
 You can take the move action twice in one turn.
 Moving at your normal movement speed does not have a cost.

 Spending points of FORT can increase your movement speed for one move action.
 You can spend 1 point to jog and increase your movement speed by 2”, and an additional point to sprint and increase your movement speed by an additional 2”.